 To accomplish this, we take a highly interdisciplinary and collaborative approach, engaging with research partners from medicine, design, psychology, other engineering disciplines, and health and rehabilitation sciences.
 We also work collaboratively with subject matter experts (workers) to understand the ways in which they are challenged by work processes and environments and work with them to ideate and evaluate potential solutions to reduce those challenges and facilitate their work performance.

-These are as diverse as the work that humans can undertake, including health care, clinical treatment, fire and EMS services, automotive manufacturing, office work, education, grocery and retail checkout, aircraft maintenance, distribution warehousing, & more.
+These are as diverse as the work that humans can undertake, including health care, clinical treatment, distribution and fulfillment, fire and EMS services, manufacturing, office work, education, grocery and retail checkout, aircraft maintenance, & more.